eliashyde/gghat/README.md

 <img src="man/figures/README-multihats-1.png" width="100%" />

-The gghat package works well with the estimatr package, which makes it easy to get group means and to calculate confidence intervals.
-Of course, the user will have to decide whether they want to derive these confidence intervals from the standard errors of the means or the average treatment effects—that is, the differences between the means.
+The `gghat` package works well with the `estimatr` package, which makes it easy to get group means and to calculate confidence intervals.
+Of course, the user will have to decide whether they want to derive these confidence intervals from the standard errors of the means or the average treatment effects — that is, the differences between the means.
 With hat graphs, the latter is likely preferable.
-In either case, the user can plot confidence intervals with the errorbar geom, but importantly, if the confidence intervals are meant to contain the average treatment effects, the error bars should not be applied to the brim of the hat.
-This is the point of the aforementioned dodgedifferror position function, which will only put error bars on non-baseline groups.
-Like dodgedifftext, dodgedifferror works even when backwards is set to TRUE, but the default setting of FALSE is recommended.
+In either case, the user can plot confidence intervals with `geom_errorbar()`, but importantly, if the confidence intervals are meant to contain the average treatment effects, the error bars should not be applied to the brim of the hat.
+This is the point of the aforementioned `dodgedifferror()` position function, which will only put error bars on non-baseline groups.
+Like `dodgedifftext()`, `dodgedifferror()` works even when `backwards` is set to TRUE, but the default setting of FALSE is recommended.
 This process is demonstrated below.

 ``` r
 dat <- tibble( # Generate un-summarized data